 As noted above, an external valuation on all the Group's property has been carried out at the end of the current reporting period.
-The external valuations of each property has been performed using a multi-criteria approach, with every property being valued utilising the valuation technique considered by the external valuer to be the most appropriate for the respective property.
-At 31 December 2018, all valuations were performed using the Discounted Cash Flow approach.
-At 31 December 2017, the valuation of Tigne Place Commercial Property was based on the Capitalised Rent approach.
-In this instance, the change in the valuation technique was effected to attain a more representative measurement of fair value.
-The significant inputs to the approaches used are those described below.
+The external valuations of each property have been performed using a multi-criteria approach, with every property being valued utilising the valuation technique considered by the external valuer and management to be the most appropriate for the respective property.
+At 31 December 2019, the valuation of the Plaza Shopping and Commercial Centre was performed using the discounted cash flow approach, whilst the valuation of Tigne Place Commercial Property was based on the adjusted sales comparison approach.
+At 31 December 2018, all valuations were performed using the discounted cash flow approach.
+The change in the valuation technique for the Tigne Place Commercial Property was effected to attain a more representative measurement of fair value.
+The significant inputs to the approaches used, for each property, are those described below.

-As at 31 December 2018, the Plaza Shopping and Commerial Centre was fair valued at €34 million (2017: €34 million) on the basis of an independent architect's valuation and the valuation was determined using the Discounted Cash Flow approach.
+As at 31 December 2019, the Plaza Shopping and Commerial Centre was fair valued at \leq 34 million (2018: \leq 34 million) on the basis of an independent architect's valuation and the valuation was determined using the discounted cash flow approach.
 This approach is based on the projected future cash flows from the continued operation of the Plaza Shopping and Commercial Centre in its remaining useful life, which are discounted to present value at a rate of return that reflects what an investor should fairly expect from an investment of this type.
 At the end of the expected useful life of the property, the residual value reflects the underlying land value.
 Accordingly, the significant unobservable inputs applied in the property's valuation are the following:

-- Projected pre-tax cash flows: The projected cash-flows are initially based on the existing rental income streams less operating costs that reflect the existing cost structure.
-The aggregated projected net cash generation in 2018 from the rentals relating to the retail activity and from the office rentals amounts to €2.8 million (2017: €2.1 million).
-Going forward, all the rental streams are adjusted to reflect contracted rental adjustments and, subsequent to the expiry of the current term, assumed to increase at an average rate of 4% per annum (2017: 4%).
+Projected pre-tax cash flows: The projected cash-flows are initially based on the existing rental income streams less operating costs that reflect the existing cost structure.
+The aggregated projected net cash generation in 2019 from the rentals relating to the retail activity and from the office rentals amounts to €1.9 million (2018: €2.2 million).
+Going forward, all the rental streams are adjusted to reflect contracted rental adjustments and assumed to increase at an average rate of 4% (2018: 4%) per annum.